mkbrechtel/t/DESIGN.md

 ### todo list manager
 - based on todo.txt format
--
+- basic cli for adding, searching, changing and sorting tasks

 ### activitiy tracker
 - based on timeclock format
-- uses the uuid convention to
+- select a todo task as the current activity
 - use i3 socket protocol to automatically guess what i am currently doing

 ### i3/sway support